chmartin/chmartin.github.io/_posts/2019-03-18-EPL-History-Player-Stats.md

         print(year,": ",Season_wins," + ",Season_losses," + ",Season_draws," = ",Season_wins+Season_losses+Season_draws, " - ",gk_starts," = ",Season_wins+Season_losses+Season_draws-gk_starts)

 ```
-This will print the difference between the total number of games where a keeper started compared to the recorded wins, losses, and draws (_below_).
+This will print the difference between the total number of games where a keeper started, compared to the recorded wins, losses, and draws (_below_).
 This should be equal to twice the number of matches in a season.
 ```
 year :  wins   +  losses +  draws  =  (sum) - keeper starts = Difference
 1992 :  332.0  +  333.0  +  262.0  =  927.0  -  924.0  =  3.0